 After a period of yo-yoing between divisions the 1977 side were crowned Division 2 Champions and reached that season’s FA Vase final at Wembley.
 They established themselves as a top division side in the Yorkshire League, lifting the League Cup in 1978, before joining the newly founded Northern Counties East League in 1982.

 NORTHERN COUNTIES LEAGUE

-The Division One title was won in both 1989 and 1991 and a first Sheffield & Hallamshire FA Cup win came in 1994.
+The Division 1 title was won in both 1989 and 1991 and a first Sheffield & Hallamshire FA Cup win came in 1994.
 In 2001 the club acquired a permanent ground, for the first time, when moving to its current home.
 After the turn of the century the side began to consistently challenge for promotion, also winning the League Cup and Sheffield & Hallamshire FA Cup twice apiece.
-The 2006/07 season ended with a 2nd place finish and promotion to the Northern Premier League.
+The 2006/07 season ended with a second place finish and promotion to the Northern Premier League.

 NORTHERN PREMIER LEAGUE

 Club made an instant impact in reaching the 2008 Play-off final, narrowly losing only on penalties.
 That first season also saw games against Inter Milan and Ajax at Bramall Lane, as part of the 150th birthday celebrations, and a few years later a win at Hallam’s Sandygate ground to mark the same anniversary of the first inter-club match.
 Sheffield were then twice more involved in the Play-offs over the next few seasons and lifted the Sheffield & Hallamshire FA Cup again in 2008 and 2010.
 After finishing ninth in 2012/13 the side languished in the bottom half of the table for five years before finishing fourth and reaching the Play-offs again in 2018/19.
 Sheffield were in thirteenth position when the 2019/20 season was ended due to coronavirus.